Nimzyow/CV/README.md

 I spear headed and implemented Ripple Energy’s first and subsequent serverless microservices solutions by writing infrastructure as code using SAM template files.
 This has enabled us to easily create scalable and secure cloud resources while following the principles of least privilege when creating IAM policies, all while saving on costs.

-I'm a qualified AWS Solutions Architect - associate and am actively working towards a qualification for AWS Certified Developer - associate.
+I'm a qualified AWS Certified Solutions Architect - associate and am actively working towards a qualification for AWS Certified Developer - associate.
 The more I delve into the Serverless world the more I geek out over the fact that I can create an ecosystem where a developer only has to worry about code and not infrastructure.
 I'm constantly fascinated by how I can make different services work together to create a cost effective, highly scalable and durable infrastructure for web applications that live in the cloud.
 My hope is to be working more in this field in the future.

 ## Skills with Repo reference

-If I could indulge in a little bit of self indulgence I think the skills I would highlight are:

 ### AWS Serverless access keys rotation

-After passing the AWS Solutions Architect - associate exam, I felt that I wanted to use my skills in a meaningful way, straight away.
+After passing the AWS Certified Solutions Architect - associate exam, I felt that I wanted to use my skills in a meaningful way, straight away.
 After making an assessment on security regarding our cloud infrastructure, I felt it was necessary to automate our AWS Access keys to follow security best practices.

 I decided this would be a fantastic first dip into the serverless world and I decided to create: [AWS Serverless access keys rotation](https://github.com/Nimzyow/aws-serverless-access-keys-rotation).